hby/tock/README.md

 - a way to compose counters from other counters
 - a built-in mechanism to generate lazy sequnces of both counters and counter values
+- to ruin that old sweater of mine

 ## Goals